MinersStudios/WMConfig/README.md

   <br>

   <p>
-    The translation repository for WhoMine<br>
+    The configuration repository for WhoMine<br>
     (Project is in development, so there is shit)
   </p>
 </div>